MattCross01/Professional-README-Generator/README.md

 ## Usage:
-This `Node.js` application can be used by any one who would like to save time and still have a good README baseline that complies with the most used guidelines on making .md files. a command line prompt will guide the user thru a series of questions directed to auto populate the README.md file once all the questions of the prompt are done.
+This `Node.js` application can be used by any one who would like to save time and still have a good README baseline that complies with the most used guidelines on making .md files. a command line prompt will guide the user through a series of questions directed to auto populate the README.md file once all the questions of the prompt are done.
 ---
 - Here it is an example of the questions prompted when the application is started:
     ![ApplicationStatingImg](https://i.ibb.co/WHWRyYR/questions.png)